Diana Baldelomar, OTR/L

 Leia M. Sturtevant, MOT, OTR/L

-Leia is a Registered and Licensed Occupational Therapist.
-She earned her Master’s Degree in Occupational Therapy from Quinnipiac University, along with a Bachelor of Science Degree in Health and Science Studies and a minor in Sociology.
+Leia is a registered and licensed Occupational Therapist.
+She earned her Master’s degree in Occupational Therapy from Quinnipiac University, along with a Bachelor of Science Degree in Health and Science Studies and a minor in Sociology.
 In addition to clinic experience, Leia has experience evaluating and treating children with moderate to severe physical, cognitive, and/or emotional needs in a special education school.
 Leia also has experience providing occupational therapy services to orphanages in Haiti, where she has educated staff on ways to improve the quality of life of the children.
 Leia is a Therapeutic Listening provider and is trained in the Handwriting Without Tears program.
 Leia currently serves as OTA’s oral motor coordinator and is trained in the SOS Approach to Feeding.
-Leia has completed the Spiral Foundation’s Program of Essential Competencies in Sensory Integration, which allows her to administer and interpret the Sensory Integration and Praxis Tests (SIPT).and interpret the Sensory Integration and Praxis Tests (SIPT).
+Leia has completed the Spiral Foundation’s Program of Essential Competencies in Sensory Integration, which allows her to administer and interpret the Sensory Integration and Praxis Tests (SIPT).

 Angelina (Angie) Telatovich, MS, OTR/L